EloiStree/2022_06_04_AbstractOmiActionParser/README.md

 - 🖹TextArchive>📋 set text file with clipboard
 - 📷🗔Wow>🗁Screenshot
 - 📷💻Main>🗁Screenshot
+- 🌐LocalNew>🖨️
+- 🔗Eloistree.com> >🖨️
+- RSS:MyReddit>🖨️ 80> IFTTT:AmAwake
+- 🔒Main>⌨️

 - 🎲(0,100)  Do a random between 0,100
 - 🌏⌚+2(Hour,Minute) >🎤Alexa  Ask what time it is on the global at country +2h and to make it read to Alexa

 -📋1↳🍪ToDoList store the clipboard in a app half ram, half file state

+Injection in app et out of app:
+Un personne doit savoir facilement ajouter son propre code dans l'application:
+-Cmd|  GitLog:ActiveMe:In   Will note that you start to work by commit a message as in in the gitlog you added to the project.
+  - "Si tu as besoin d'écrire des valeurs et du text c'est que une commande est plus adhéqua que une shortcut"
+- 🐦LastMessage > ⌨️
+- 🐦Elon > ⌨️
+- 📋↳GDOC:Note
+- 📋↳:Note
+- 🖩(2*5354)>🪵
+- 🐸🎤   play a sound of "It is wednesday my dude
+- g🗺️Japon  open google map focusing japon
+- 📋>📖 Open dictionnary with clipboard content
+- ✂️>💬(FR,EN,Google)  Cut the selected text and send it to google to translate
+- ✂️>💬(FR,EN,Default)  Cut the selected text and send it to google to translate

 Note:
 - ⚔

+Question to myself should I attack variable ...
+🎚Volume:0.5

 --------------------------
 # Abstract Omi Action Parser